Starmer: G7 will discuss Russia sanctions if Putin holds out on ceasefire talks

 “And I think it’s really important for Britain to play a leading part in that, and that’s what I’ll be doing at the G7, talking to all of our partners in a constructive way.

-“And I’m very pleased that I have developed good relations with all the G7 leaders to the point where… I have a very good relations with all of them.”
+“And I’m very pleased that I have developed good relations with all the G7 leaders.”

 Meanwhile, Mr Trump said he had told his Russian counterpart that the war in Ukraine “should end” in a phone conversation on Saturday.